 Motii has decades and decades of combined CRM implementation experience.
 And our team has seen all outcomes.
 So we got together and put pen to paper to come up with a guide to not ending up as a CRM statistic.

 To be honest, you need to do more than this one thing.
 But without it.
 Nothing else you do will matter.
-You MUST take a customer-centric approach when implementing your CRM.
+You MUST take a customer-centric approach when implementing your CRM project.
 Think of your customer.
 After all, they are the most important part of your business, right?
 Lack of a customer-focused business strategy when implementing a CRM leads to failure.
 You end up building a CRM for management or for the accounts department.

 So if your business is not already customer-focused, pause before moving forward with your CRM implementation.
 You may need to make changes to your business before you can successfully implement a CRM.